Rabhasa: Critical reception

-Rabhasa received mixed reviews from critics.
-Oneindia Entertainment gave 3 out of 5 and wrote, "Overall, Rabhasa may not have good story, but it promises to entertain you with its sound production values and wonderful performances by actors.
-It is a good action comedy entertainer.
-It will be a grand treat for the fans of Junior NTR and Brahmanandam.".
-123telugu.com gave 3 out of 5 and summarised, "On the whole, Rabhasa is definitely not the blockbuster hit that NTR was desperately looking for.
-But some entertaining comedy and NTR's one man show, will surely make the general audience lap up this average entertainer during the festive season."
-Gulte gave 3 out of 5 and concluded, "Comedy is the Saving Grace of Rabhasa!". idlebrain.com gave 3 out of 5 and concluded, "First half of the film is a little disappointing.
+Rabhasa received mixed reviews from critics. idlebrain.com gave 3 out of 5 and concluded, "First half of the film is a little disappointing.
 Second half is better.
 A few of Brahmanandam's scenes are handled well.
 Plus points of the film are NTR's performance and a few of Brahmi's episodes in 2nd half.
 The minus point of the film is lack of freshness and a complicated screenplay.
 This film is made with mass orientation and the success will depend on how masses take it!".

-The website greatandhra.com gave 2.75 out of 5 and stated, "Like all films these days, the film has its share of ifs and what ifs.
-Still, Rabhasa can be watched purely for the sincere efforts put in by NTR."
 Karthk Pasupulate of The Times of India wrote, " If you aren't a NTR fan you might just regret leaving home to watch this one.", and rated the movie 2.5 out of 5.
-IndiaGlitz wrote, "Snatches of this or that story aside, Rabhasa is more 'rabhasa' and no good 'rasa'", and rated the movie 2.25 out of 5.
 APherald.com gave 2 out of 5 and wrote, "If you're Jr NTR fan, then Rabhasa comes with a one watch tag.
 But if you are looking for something different, it's better to wait for its home edition."

 Box office

 Rabhasa recorded a "good" opening all over the South for early shows, which started as early as 4 am.
 The film collected a share of around ₹9.05 crore in Andhra Pradesh on its opening day, marking the biggest opening of 2014 and the third biggest opening of all time in the AP/Nizam area (later surpassed by Aagadu).

+Rabhasa collected a total share of ₹27.75 crore by the end of its theatrical run and was declared as a disaster as its theatricals were sold for ₹44.5 crore.